Empathy (Mandalay album)

 Empathy is the debut full-length studio album by British trip hop duo Mandalay.
-It was first released on March 23, 1998 through V2 Records.
+It was first released on March 23, 1998, through V2 Records.
 The track "Flowers Bloom" was previously released as a single in 1996 through Organic Music, and the tracks "This Life" and "Beautiful" were both released as singles to promote the album.

-The recording was released with positive critical feedback, one reviewer in particular said that it is "Highly recommended for pop and trip hop fans."
+Critical reception

+The Sydney Morning Herald wrote: "This is the album Madonna was trying to make with Ray of Light.
+Sultry without reeking of sex; using trip-hop and similar rhythms as ingredients not the whole recipe; a patina of sadness without mistaking seriousness for worthiness."